 Will it replace tutors?

-No. It can’t read your body language, adapt to how you learn in real-time, or give you the human connection that helps some people learn.
-It’s a supplement, not a substitute.
+No. It cannot read body language, adapt to your learning style in real-time, or provide the human connection that motivates some learners.
+It’s a supplement offering unique strengths, not a substitute for human guidance when needed.

 How do I avoid misinformation?

-Cross-check important facts with reliable sources—especially for current events or specialized subjects.
-Use ChatGPT as a starting point, not the final word.
-If something sounds off, verify it elsewhere.
+Cross-check important facts with reliable sources—particularly for current events or specialized subjects.
+Use ChatGPT as a starting point for exploration, not the final authority.
+When something seems questionable, verify it through established references.